Atzeschmoss/NOMA_in_Julia/README.md

 ## Usage
 In my setup, the scripts are executed by the __caller.jl__ file.
 This caller then executes the script in a module-like fashion.
-As a result, the script
+As a result, every execution is made on a "fresh" Julia workspace - without any previous variables beeing stored.